hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

     // the end of the block must be returned. block_end(string previous_block_id, list<Batch> batches) -> list<Batch>

-The Journal will call each of the methods at the appropriate times for all included BatchInjectors, thus injecting batches into the new block.
+The BlockPublisher (part of the :doc:`journal <../architecture/journal>`) will call each of the methods at the appropriate times for all included BatchInjectors, thus injecting batches into the new block.

 On-Chain Configuration